 If you’re struggling to get deliveries from your supermarket, you could try phoning your local corner shop to see if they will deliver.

-Access to vulnerable shopping hours
+Access to dedicated shopping hours

 You could also try getting a sunflower lanyard.
-This tells staff you have an invisible condition and may help you access the vulnerable shopping hours.
+This tells staff you have an invisible condition and may help you access the shopping hours.